Broken Bone Settlements & Verdicts by Mullen & Mullen Law Firm in Dallas

 We maintain strong relationships with medical specialists and our clients have access to MRI’s, X-Rays, CT scans, and state of the art diagnostics and treatment options at no up-front cost.

-Broken Bone Injury Settlements & Verdicts
+Broken Bone Settlements & Verdicts

 About Broken Bone Injuries

 Pelvis Fracture: Several separate bones make up a hip level ring of bone called the pelvis.
 A break in any one of the bones qualifies as a pelvic fracture.
-The severity of the injury is often determined by the number of bones broken.
+The severity of a pelvis fracture is often determined by the number of bones broken.
 Pelvic fractures are classified as stable or unstable.
 In a stable fracture bones remain lined up properly.
 Usually only one bone has been fractured allowing the ring to keep its shape.
 An unstable fracture usually features multiple breaks in the pelvic ring and the broken bones move away from each other.
 Pelvic fractures resulting from high-speed or high-force injuries are often unstable and require emergency medical treatment.

 Broken Clavicle: A broken clavicle is also called a broken collarbone.
 The outermost area of the clavicle – located near the shoulder tip – is routinely broken in falls or during a direct impact such as a car collision.
 The vast majority of collarbone fractures occurs in the middle third of the bone and usually results from falling with an outstretched arm.
 Thankfully, in most fractured collarbone injuries the bones stay in close proximity together although open fractures are possible.
 In major impacts a portion of broken clavicle can even penetrate the upper lung.

-Broken Skull: A broken skull is obviously a major injury and often associated with brain damage.
+Broken Skull: A broken skull is a severe injury and is often associated with brain damage.
 Swelling, bleeding from the ears or nose, and bruising to one’s face are common symptoms.
 Skull fractures are classified as open, closed, depressed or as a basal fracture.
 In a depressed fracture the skull is indented or extended into the brain cavity.
 Basal fractures occur at the skull floor and involve areas around the nose, ears, or eyes.
 Most skull fractures do not require surgery and will heal on their own, but surgery is necessary in some cases involving depressed fractures or basal fractures.

-Broken Wrist: A broken wrist is an incredibly painful injury.
+Broken Wrist: A broken wrist is incredibly painful.
 The wrist is comprised of eight small bones which connect to the radius and ulna.
 The most common bone to break in the wrist is the radius.
 A wrist fracture is associated with swelling, pain, and difficulty with range of motion.
 A cast or splint is often all that is required but surgical intervention is necessary with comminuted fractures or open fractures.

 Broken Ankle or Foot: Three different bones can be fractured in the ankle: the tibia, the fibula, and the talus.
 The tips of the fibula and tibia are known as malleoli.
 Breaks can happen numerous different ways but a direct blow and/or a sharp ankle twist are the most common mechanisms of injury.
 Some ankle fractures will heal with a case or splint if the bones are aligned properly.
 The typical recovery period is 4-8 weeks.
 If the bones are not aligned properly surgery is likely.
 Experiencing a fracture in your ankle makes it likely that you will develop some degree of post-traumatic arthritis in your joint.
-A calcaneus fracture is a very serious injury that occurs when someone’s heel is crushed.
+A calcaneus fracture is a very serious and occurs when someone’s heel is crushed.
 A severe fracture can take years to heal.

 Spinal Fractures: Fractures of the spine are not uncommon in cases involving falls or other trauma.
-A spinal fracture / dislocation of vertebrae in the spine is a significant injury.
+A fracture / dislocation of vertebrae in the spine is significant.
 The most common type of fractures are compression fractures and chance fractures.
 Compression fractures involve tiny cracks in the vertebrae resulting from a sudden downward force collapsing the body of the vertebrae.
-Multiple spinal compression fractures can result in a loss of height or a curved back.
+Multiple compression fractures can result in a loss of height or a curved back.
 In a compression fracture only the front part of the vertebrae is crushed resulting in a wedge shape.
 If a very significant force is involved the vertebrae can be crushed in all directions and bone fragments may enter the spinal canal.
 A chance fracture is a horizontal fracture whereas a burst fracture involves disruption of the posterior vertebral body cortex.
 A chance fracture is also commonly referred to as a seatbelt fracture.
 Chance fractures are more severe injuries than a compression fracture.
 Fractures are typically identified through X-Rays, CT scans, or MRIs.
-A brace alone may allow someone to heal from a compression fracture although some spinal fractures will require fusion surgery or less invasive surgeries such as kyphoplasty or vertebroplasty.
+A brace alone may allow someone to heal from a compression fracture although some fractures will require fusion surgery or less invasive surgeries such as kyphoplasty or vertebroplasty.